This is a story about how we got lost - because we didn't have the right map. Bottom line: Use our Eight Step Process to Hire Right!

-Who knew I would find hiring process insight on a sunny fall weekend morning in the North Georgia Mountains, but I did.
+Who knew I would find insight about the hiring process on a sunny spring weekend morning in the North Georgia Mountains...

-The outside air was fresh and our tummies were full after a scrumptious and leisurely breakfast at the Dillard House.
-Melissa and I were headed out to meet our husbands at the Wanna Go Fast Heaven's Landing ½ Mile Shootout.
+The mountain air was fresh and our belly's full after a scrumptious and leisurely breakfast at the Dillard House.
+Melissa and I were headed out to meet our husbands at the Wanna Go Fast Heaven's Landing ½ Mile Race Shootout.

 husband’s included) would zoom down Heaven's Landing Airport’s 5069 ft. airport

 runway, hitting record speeds up to 200 MPH.

 Melissa and I were pleased with ourselves.
 We’d avoided the early morning trek to the track, we’d relaxed over breakfast, we had our Kindles, lawn chairs, snacks and sun hats packed and our guys were happy 'doing their thing'.
 All we had to do is get there and relax.

 As we approached our transportation for the day, Melissa's husband’s HUGE Ford 350 XLT Super Duty King Ranch Turbo Diesel Pick Up Truck, she shared that she was nervous about driving this beast.
 It seemed even more significant and louder than it was, compared to Melissa being very petite and soft-spoken.
 Seeing her in the driver’s seat was like putting a toddler at the wheel of a four-door Chevy.
 Cute, curious, and out of place.
 We both could have used a step ladder to get in it!

 I assured her that we’d be fine.
 That I’d serve as her navigator.
 Neither one of us had the directions.
 Somehow, we’d never nailed down exactly how to get to Heaven’s Landing in our vacation mindset

 Melissa tapped Find My Friends, a GPS iPhone App that allows you to locate friends and family quickly.
 We pinpointed where her husband was, and we promptly mapped the directions for us.